HafizHilmy/SOFCoursework1/courseworkA.md

 ## **System Overview**
 The Email System will allow users to manage and access their emails with ease while allowing users to preview, save or delete the email after viewing.
 The system will allow communication between different users and allow rights of an email to different users.

 This system will be mostly used in homes where it will display itself on display panel monitors.
-A database containing data account and emails is contained in the system.
+A database containing data account and emails is contained and stored in the system.

 ## **Functional requirements of the system**